swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 In a similar vein, we considered `SWIFT_TESTING_XCTEST_INTEROP_MODE=off` as a way to completely turn off interoperability.
-Some projects may additionally have issue handling trait that promote warnings to errors, which means that warning-only mode could still cause test failures.
+Some projects may additionally have an issue handling trait that promotes warnings to errors, which means that warning-only mode could still cause test failures.

 However, in the scenario above, we think users who set up tests to elevate